-- 1. Select File > Animation to open the Animation dialog box (Figure 28) - 2.
-Assign the settings to the dialog box as shown in Figure 28. - 3.
-Click the ▶ button to start the animation.
+- 1. Select File > Animation to open the Animation dialog box (Figure 32) - 2.
+Assign the settings to the dialog box as shown in Figure 32. - 3.
+Click the button to start the animation.
 PM will create an image for each time point from Start to End as defined by the Time Control settings.
-You may stop the animation by clicking the ▶ button. - 5.
-If you want to record an animation sequence, configure the settings in Recording Options before clicking the or button.
+You may stop the animation by clicking the button. - 4.
+To run Animation backwards from End to Start, click the 🖸 button. - 5.
+If you want to record an animation sequence, configure the settings in Recording Options before clicking the → or → button.
 If you want to freeze a certain visualization item (for example, head contours) at a given time point, configure its Sync parameters in the Settings window before opening the Animation dialog box.